ottjb/ottjb/README.md

 ## Goals

 - Master low-level systems programming as a foundation for quantum computing
-- Complete and publish research on feature-enhanced transformers for spam classification
 - Deepen understanding of computer architecture through practical emulator development
 - Explore the intersection of evolutionary computation and deep learning